w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 ---

 At the core of XCM lies the Cross-Consensus Virtual Machine (XCVM).
-A “message” in XCM is an XCVM program.
-The XCVM is a register-based state machine, state is kept track in domain-specific registers.
+A “message” in XCM is an XCVM program, referred to as an **"XCM"** or **"XCMs"** for multiple messages.
+The XCVM is a register-based state machine, state is kept track in domain-specific registers that can hold information regarding the temporary state of a particular message.
 The majority of the XCM format comprises of these registers, and the instructions that are used to compose XCVM programs.

 The XCVM is an ultra-high level non-Turing-complete computer whose instructions are designed to be roughly at the same level as transactions in terms of definition.
 Messages are one or more XCM